Ministerial Intervention Visa: Your Final Shot at Success

 You Must Be Lawfully in Australia

 This catches people out.
 You need to be lawful when you make the request and while it is being processed.
+It is important to hold a current visa during the ministerial intervention process, as the request itself does not extend or renew your visa.
 If your visa has expired, you need to fix that first.
 Usually that means a Bridging Visa E.

 • Serious hardship to Australians: If refusing you would cause ongoing, irreversible harm to an Australian citizen or permanent resident.
 Think dependent family members who cannot cope without you.